OUR PROGRAMS

 Wabanaki Rematriation School

-We engage Wabanaki families in rematriating our foodways and in feeding our communities.
-At the root of each community harvest, workshop and the curriculum materials we develop is the transmission of traditional ecological knowledge through Wabanaki languages, history, stories, ecology & climate adaptation.
+We engage Wabanaki families in rematriating our foodways and feeding our communities.
+At the root of each community harvest, workshop, and set of curriculum materials we develop is the transmission of traditional ecological knowledge through Wabanaki languages, history, stories, ecology, and climate adaptation.

 Restoring Food Access

-We restore access to land, water & foods especially in coastal areas, through relationships with land trusts, public lands & parks, and private landowners.
+We restore access to land, water, and foods—especially in coastal areas—through relationships with land trusts, public lands and parks, and private landowners.
 We have secured access to wild blueberries, cranberries, wild rice, shellfish, seaweed, traditional medicines, and much more for Wabanaki communities.

 Building Food Producer Capacity

-We enhance the capacity of Wabanaki producers and Wabanaki-led food & medicine projects.
-We uplift movers and shakers in tribal communities through technical assistance, trainings, biennial seed & plant distributions, shared tools & equipment and organizing work parties.
+We enhance the capacity of Wabanaki producers and Wabanaki-led food and medicine projects.
+We uplift movers and shakers in tribal communities through technical assistance, trainings, biennial seed and plant distributions, shared tools and equipment, and the organization of work parties.

-We facilitate, through our Wabanaki Community Apothecary, earth-based medicine teachings, harvesting activities, group medicine making, community medicine distribution, and long-term expert led apprenticeships.
+Through our Wabanaki Community Apothecary, we facilitate earth-based medicine teachings, harvesting activities, group medicine-making, community medicine distribution, and long-term, expert-led apprenticeships.

 Wabanaki Community Apothecary